depruebas/vagrant-nginx-php/README.md

 # vagrant-nginx-php
-Develop enviromment with Nginx And PHP in a Vagrant machine
+Development environment with Nginx And PHP in a Vagrant machine

 To run execute proyect dir.
 vagrant up